 Since I won’t share mine (even with Chris), click here to start making your own!

 How to Make the Pomegranate Fizz

-Basically, a Fizz is a sour-style cocktail (base spirit, sweetener, and acid), plus the addition of a sparkling component, usually sparkling water.
+Basically, a fizz is a sour-style classic cocktail (base spirit, sweetener, and acid/citrus juice), plus the addition of a sparkling component, usually soda water/club soda.
+It’s garnished with a lemon or lime, depending on your ingredients.
 Here’s how we made this cocktail a fizz:

 - Base spirit = gin,

 - Sweetener = cranberry and pomegranate syrup

 - Sparkling element = Ginger beer (This replaces the traditional carbonated water– but add this after you shake everything so your drink doesn’t explode while shaking!)

 - We also added egg white, technically making it a “royal fizz.”
 Had we used a whole egg with the egg yolk, it would have been considered a “golden fizz.”
 So fancy!

 - 1-2 oz Ginger Beer (We used 1.5 oz but probably would prefer 1 oz)